KeaCluster/react-starter-guide/Part1.md

      - First selection: **React**
      - Second: **Javascript**

     - If you select any other option, remember that the simplest solution at this point can be to delete the project and start over.

 3. **Navigate to your project directory**:
    - Once the project is created, navigate to the project directory:

      ```bash
      cd my-react-app
      ```

 4. **Install dependencies**:
    - Install any necessary dependencies using npm.
-This command is only necessary for the initial setup and won't be required again unless running on a different device or dev environment.
+        - This command is only necessary for the initial setup

      ```bash
      npm install
      ```

 5. **Start the development server**:
    - Now, start the development server:

      ```bash
      npm run dev
      ```

-     This command will start the Vite development server, and you should be able to see your new React app running at [http://localhost:$PORT](http://localhost:$PORT) in your web browser.
+    This command will start the Vite development server.
+    You should be able to see your new React app running at [http://localhost:\$PORT](http://localhost:$PORT).
     Change the `$PORT` space to adjust to the port `vite.js` just gave you.
-It's always on display on your console.
+    (It's always on display on your terminal)

-6. **Inspecting the project**:
+6. **Inspecting the project**

-   - You can now start inspecting your project!
-Open the `src` directory, and you'll find an `App.jsx` file where you can begin writing your React code.
-Remember to **study and inspect** before you make any changes.
+You can now start inspecting your project!

+- Open the `src` directory, and you'll find an `App.jsx` file.
+- You can begin writing your React code.
+- Remember to **study and inspect** before you make any changes.

 ## Directory Structure

 Below is the directory structure for our React project initialized with Vite.js.
-If you are missing any directories make sure to create them.
+**If you are missing any directories make sure to create them for future use**

 ```plaintext
 /root